 Traumatic brain injuries range from mild to severe, and symptoms can include the following:

 These are just some signs and symptoms of traumatic brain injuries.
 There are several others.
 Depending upon the severity of brain injuries, extensive medical treatment, lifelong nursing care, aid with the basic tasks of daily living and other expensive assistance may be needed.
 Our attorneys can assess the damages you have suffered based upon your individual situation and pursue compensation for you or your injured family member.

 Brain injuries can also occur during childbirth.
 Oxygen deprivation or trauma to the head and neck may result in injuries.
 If your child experienced birth injuries and you believe the obstetrician, anesthesiologist, a nurse or other medical practitioner may have been to blame, we can examine the evidence involved and advise you whether you may have a medical malpractice claim.

 In Virginia, you generally have two years from the date of an injury-causing accident to file a lawsuit.
 However, symptoms of brain injuries do not always immediately appear, which means you may have two years from the date you discovered your injuries.
 In the case of medical malpractice claims related to birth injuries, the statute is generally two years from the date the alleged malpractice occurred.

 At Hunter Law Firm in Virginia, our attorneys assist victims of traumatic brain injuries, and other injuries to the head, neck and spinal cord injuries.
-We serve the Hampton Roads region from offices in Hampton, Newport News, Chesapeake, Gloucester and Williamsburg.
+We serve the Hampton Roads region from offices in Hampton, Newport News, Chesapeake and Gloucester.
 To schedule a consultation, call our firm at 757-825-0400 or contact us online.